 Observation and study of classroom teaching are combined with actual student teaching under expert supervision.
 Attention is given to the organization and presentation of subject matter, to program handling, class discipline, making reports and other school activities.
 Conferences are held with the supervisor of teacher training and the instructor under whom each student does student teaching.
-Prerequisites: Must have completed all required education courses and been formally accepted into the department.
+Prerequisites: Must have completed all required education courses, been formally accepted into the department, and submitted the student teaching application by the due date the semester prior to student teaching.
 Co-requisite: EDUC/SPED 440.
 Prerequisite: EDUC 299.